alextoken-io/alextoken/README-MOFO.md

-# alextoken
+# alextoken — readme mofos.
 Alextoken — first token that helps buy legit pron.

-Read me mofo's.

 So, btc is not that secure and fucking slow.